Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

           Zone               : []
 ```

 For AOF back up enabled :-
     - aof-backup-enabled (Set true or false),
-       - aof-storage-connection-string-0 (Go to your Storage account.
-In left coloumn select Access keys.
-Then click on Show keys and copy any connection string from there.)
+    - aof-storage-connection-string-0 (Go to your **Storage account** on portal.
+In left coloumn select **Access keys**.
+Then click on **Show keys** and copy any **connection string** from there.)
     - aof-storage-connection-string-1 (You can optionally configure another storage account.
 If a second storage account is configured, the writes to the replica cache are written to this second storage account.)

 ```
 PS C:\>New-AzRedisCache -ResourceGroupName "MyGroup" -Name "MyCache" -Location "Central US" -Size P1 -Sku "Premium" -RedisConfiguration @{"aof-backup-enabled" = "true"; "aof-storage-connection-string-0" = "DefaultEndpointsProtocol=https;AccountName=demoaccount;AccountKey=QdcckhAuPxEPKOSrw6vGv4MG+Nqm+tOuLOMncQfS0tYLl05auuo00zemdO70EMgTkAZhAHR7eUwHZA31K2oLQQ==;EndpointSuffix=core.windows.net"}